Stop abusing the placeholder attribute

 If you enjoyed reading this article, you may want to follow me on Twitter.

 Want to learn more about Sass?
-Join me online on January 14, 2014!
+Join me in Amsterdam on June 3, 2014!